-SARS i.e; severe acute respiratory distress syndrome is the first major illness of the 21st century to pose a danger to global health, with the possibility to become a worldwide phenomenon.
-The illness initially appeared in Guangdong Province of China, in middle of November 2002.(1) The novel coronavirus, commonly known as the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has proliferated rapidly around the world since its emergence in China.(2) Thus far in the 21st century, humans have experienced three devastating pandemics linked to new coronaviruses: SARS, Middle East respiratory disease (MERS), and COVID-19.
-All of these viruses, which are responsible for causing acute respiratory tract infections (ARTIs), are highly contagious in nature and/or have caused high mortalities Though it's unclear how SARS-CoV-2 has transferred from bats to people, fast person to person dissemination has been extensively documented.(3) Researches have indicated that SARS likely originally developed in Guangzhou's
+SARS, i.e., severe acute respiratory distress syndrome, is the first major illness of the 21st century to threaten global health, possibly becoming worldwide.
+The illness initially appeared in Guangdong Province of China in the middle of November 2002.
+(1) The novel coronavirus, commonly known as the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), has increased rapidly worldwide since its emergence in China.
+(2) Thus far in the 21st century, humans have experienced three devastating pandemics linked to new coronaviruses: SARS, Middle East respiratory disease (MERS), and COVID-19.
+All of these viruses, which are responsible for causing acute respiratory tract infections (ARTIs), are highly contagious and have caused high mortalities Though it's unclear how SARS-CoV-2 has transferred from bats to people, fast person to person dissemination has been extensively documented.
+(3) Researches have indicated that SARS likely originally developed in Guangzhou's regional cities, spreading for at least two months before triggering a large spread in Guangzhou proper.
+Sera investigations and viral culture indicated that the major pathogens in these early instances of SARS were SARS-CoV.
+The genomic examination of these SARS-CoV specimens revealed that they belonged to two distinct subtypes, one strongly linked to that observed in Hong Kong and other nations, and one that did not appear to have transmitted to persons in other locations.(4)